kjhealy/kieranhealy.hugo/content/blog/confessors-in-harmony/index.markdown

 utopian socialism, in particular, often ends up with schemes that are at once clearly hierarchical, or at least occupationally differentiated, highly integrated and solidaristic, but also fully accommodating of individual freedoms and liberties.
-A magic wand granting some theory of human nature or positing a general conversion to some sort of religion of science are often waved to accomplish the hard parts.
+A magic wand that grants some theory of human nature, or posits a general conversion to some sort of religion of science, is often waved by the author to accomplish the hard parts.

 A side effect of this line of thought is that the twin beliefs in rational administration of the social order and the harmonious satisfaction of individual